-Here are the reasons why I was successful in finding a job in New York City.
+Here is why I was successful in finding a job in New York City:

 I’m putting this as number one because I genuinely believe it’s the single biggest reason I was successful in finding a job in New York City.

 For the record, I didn’t actively use recruiters or agencies.
-I certainly engaged and connected with them but overall I found they were unsympathetic to my visa needs.
+I certainly engaged and connected with them but overall I found they were unsympathetic to my needs around the E3 visa.

 2. I came with work experience and academic credentials